Engineering Mathematics courses for 2021

-The problems our students solve range from creating algorithms that exploit trends in social media data to analysing the behaviour of wind turbines to designing assistive devices for the elderly.
+Our students solve problems ranging from creating algorithms that exploit trends in social media data, to analysing the behaviour of wind turbines, to designing assistance devices for the elderly.
 Each problem depends fundamentally on mathematics.

 Our courses are flexible with strong mathematical content and a wide choice of options.

 This programme is IET accredited.
 MEng graduates who complete a period of suitable industrial experience after graduation, may use the title Chartered Engineer (CEng) and apply to use the 'Eur Ing' title, which is respected throughout Europe.

 Our engineering mathematics courses equip you with the mathematical modelling, computational and data analysis skills necessary to solve challenging, real-world problems faced by engineers and scientists.

 You will learn the very latest techniques from enthusiastic staff and will be able to apply them in our experimental labs.
 Above all, we encourage you to think widely and freely and to develop your own intellectual curiosity.